Nyctophilia58/wearOS/Privacy Policy.md

 - No user information is shared with third parties.
 - The app operates fully offline and requires no user account or permissions.

-If you have any questions about this policy, you may contact us at: [your-email@example.com]
+If you have any questions about this policy, you may contact us at: nowtechdev@gmail.com

-Effective Date: [YYYY-MM-DD]
+Effective Date: 29-04-2025